jacksonStone/Bible_as_JSON/oldTestament.md

 that you rode on your horses,
 on your chariots of salvation?
 9. You uncovered your bow.
-your sworn arrows. split the earth with rivers.
+your sworn arrows.
+Selah.split the earth with rivers.
 10. The mountains saw you, and were afraid.
 The storm of waters passed by.
 The deep roared and lifted up its hands on high.